Register of New Zealand

 Jacobs River 1859

-Honore felt that the population of Maoris in the South Island was declining steadily, and too few
+Honore felt that the population of Maori in the South Island was declining steadily, and too few

 remained there to warrant the activity of the Mission there.
 He went to the North Island to the